Jim Creighton: Joins the Excelsiors

 Before the 1860 season began, Creighton left the Star Club and joined one of the highest-profiled clubs in the game at the time, the Excelsior of Brooklyn.
 With their new star pitcher, the Excelsiors became a national sensation.
 They organized the first known baseball tour outside of their home region, taking on teams along the East Coast of the United States.
 That first season, Creighton scored 47 runs in 20 match games, and was retired just 56 times and did not strike out.
 In a game against the St. George Cricket Club on November 8, he recorded baseball's first shutout.
 In addition to his pitching skills, he became the game's best batter.
 In 1862, he batted 1.000, getting hits in all 65 of his at-bats.
-(The Excelsiors did not play in 1861, as many players had left to fight in the Civil War.)
+(The Excelsiors, along with most organized clubs, did not play ball in 1861, as countless players of military age enlisted to fight in the Civil War.)

 Pitching style

 When observing Creighton bowling in a cricket match, English cricketer John Lillywhite commented, "Why, that man is not bowling, he is throwing underhand.
 It is the best disguised underhand throwing I ever saw, and might readily be taken for a fair delivery."
 Another observer said that his pitch was "as swift as [if] it was shot out of [a] cannon."
-Exclesior teammate John (a.k.a.
+Excelsior teammate John (a.k.a.
 "Jack") Chapman later in his life wrote that Creighton "...had wonderful speed, and, with it, splendid command.
 He was fairly unhittable."
 Others, especially more tradition-minded members in the baseball community, complained that not only were his pitches illegal, but also unsportsmanlike.
 After Creighton held the famed rival Brooklyn Atlantics to five runs, an extraordinarily low total for the era, the Brooklyn Eagle dispatched a reporter to determine whether or not his pitch was legal.
 The journalistic witness reported that Creighton was throwing a "fair square pitch", rather than a "jerk" or an "underhand throw."